neutrinojs/neutrino/packages/neutrino-middleware-eslint/README.md

 ```

 ESLint will exclude built files and any files in the root directory (e.g. custom Neutrino configuration) but `src` and
-`test` folders will be still checked. `/node_modules` are ignored by default in ESLint.
+`test` folders will be still checked. `node_modules` are ignored by default in ESLint.
 More information can be found
 in the [ESLint user guide](http://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories).

 ## Contributing